 Local and national experts unite in battle to clean up England’s Chalk Streams

-October 5th 2009: At the third annual Vitacress Conservation Trust (VCT) annual Chalk Stream Headwaters Forum, the attendees at the Forum which included conservationists, scientists and academics called for more robust research into the role of phosphorus in damaging the ecology of some of England’s most highly prized chalk streams and rivers.
+The attendees at the Forum which included conservationists, scientists and academics, called for more robust research into the role of phosphorus in damaging the ecology of some of England’s most highly prized chalk streams and rivers.

-“The fragile ecosystems which exist in our most iconic chalk streams such as the Bourne Rivulet in Hampshire are being damaged by phosphates derived from leaking sewers, septic tanks and intensive agriculture” commented Debbie Tann, Chief Executive of the Hampshire and Isle of Wight Wildlife Trust, a keynote speaker at the conference.
+“The fragile ecosystems which exist in our most iconic chalk streams such as the Bourne Rivulet in Hampshire are being damaged by phosphates derived from leaking sewers, septic tanks and intensive agriculture” commented keynote speaker Debbie Tann, Chief Executive of the Hampshire and Isle of Wight Wildlife Trust.
 “Phosphorus is the ‘elephant in the stream’ when it comes to identifying key culprits for the degradation, and I applaud the VCT for convening this forum and shining a light on the issue – also for its generous offer to contribute funding towards the critical research required to identify a long-term solution”.

 This conclusion follows hot on the heels of the Environment Agency’s disclosure that just 26 per cent of the country’s 6,000 rivers are judged to be a “good” ecological status under the EU’s stringent ecological rules.

 In 2008, the Forum resolved to create a number of Sub-Catchment Management Groups to help conserve the pristine condition of the chalk streams, pulling together local stakeholders to focus on local issues – the first of which is focused on the Bourne Rivulet.
 The Bourne is a tributary of the world-famous River Test, which was singled out during last week’s disclosures as failing to meet the standards.